commercetools/commercetools-sdk-php-v2/README.md

 ### RequestBuilder

 Detailed information of all available methods for the product API can be found [here](lib/commercetools-api/docs/RequestBuilder.md).
-Information for the the Import API can be found [here](lib/commercetools-import/docs/RequestBuilder.md).
+Information for the Import API can be found [here](lib/commercetools-import/docs/RequestBuilder.md).

 Examples to retrieve project information